nliccini/cpp-plugins/README.md

     cmake .. -DBOOST_ROOT=path/to/boost -DINTERFACE_INCLUDE_DIR=path/to/cpp-plugins/app/inc
     cmake --build .

-The plugins-app.exe (or plugins-app if using gcc) will be locaated in the `cpp-plugins/app/build/bin` directory
+The plugins-app.exe (or plugins-app if using gcc) will be located in the `cpp-plugins/app/build/bin` directory

 ### Running the client application